Republicans Privately Preparing To Dump Trump, 'The Bottom Is Going To Fall Out,' White House Reporter Claims

 Trump and his lawyer, Rudy Giuliani, have echoed Republican claims that the allegations made by the Southern District of New York in its sentencing memo for Cohen are based solely on Cohen’s statements, which they characterize as lies fabricated by Cohen.
 Cohen’s claims, as Giuliani said according to a Daily Beast report, are motivated by the supposed fact that Cohen “can’t handle jail.”

-But even some prominent supporters of Trump disagree.
+But even some prominent supporters of Trump who have legal backgrounds disagree.
 Former New Jersey Governor and prosecutor Chris Christie — reported to be among candidates to serve as Trump’s next chief of staff, according to the North Jersey Record — said on Sunday that prosecutors appear to have evidence beyond Cohen’s own statements.

 “The language in the sentencing memo is different from what we’ve heard before,” Christie said, according to the Hill.
 “When prosecutors sound that definitive they’ve got more usually than just one witness.”